The 11 Worst Gift Card Scams You Didn't Know About (Until Now)

 Warning signs and how to avoid this gift card scam:

-• Signs of tampering.
-Look at the backs of gift cards before you buy them, and check to see if a barcode sticker has been affixed over the original one.
-You should also make sure that the part of the gift card displaying the gift card number or PIN hasn’t been scratched off.
+• Run your finger over the back of the gift card.
+Check the backs of gift cards for signs of tampering before you buy them — this could include a barcode sticker that has been affixed over the original one or ensuring that the part of the gift card displaying the gift card number or PIN hasn’t been scratched off.

 • Confirm the balance, and hold on to the gift card receipt.
 Ask the cashier to check your balance and keep your receipt.
 This can act as your proof if you need to dispute the card.